 In Jacksonville, Congresswoman Brown was indispensable in funding the new Federal Courthouse in downtown Jacksonville.
 It revitalized a historic section of downtown which had become dilapidated.
-The district now includes the new Circuit Courthouse and City Hall; the latter occupies a restored downtown landmark.
+The district now includes the new Circuit Courthouse and City Hall.

 This only scratches the very limited surface of her work and includes none of her legislative accomplishments.

-Unfortunately, she made it too easy for those with an axe to grind against her.
+Unfortunately, she made it too easy for those with an axe to grind.
 From the moment she was sworn into Congress, she was bogged down from scandals that pre-dated her campaign.

 On August 30, 2016, she was defeated in the Democratic primary to retrain her Congressional seat.
 By the time she leaves office in January, she will have served in Congress for 24 years.